alexbrjo/inferiorGL.js/README.md

 The graphics library I'm doubtful you're looking for
 ----------------------------------------------------
 InferiorGL was designed to function just like a traditional graphics library, but due to my own lack of experience and poor attention to detail it's hard to call it a graphics library at all.
-But in all seriousness I'm writing this for better understand what goes into rending 3D graphics and to get practice writing larger code projects.
+But in all seriousness...

+Modern day computer graphics are almost unbelievable.
+Quite literally.
+A lot of movie scenes and video game clips are so realistic it's hard to separate reality from cgi.
+Thinking about the algorithms and research required to create todays rendering software is incredibly intimidating.
+And that is my goal with this
+project: To better understand the algorithms, optimization and concepts that are required to make 3D graphics.

 How to try it out
 ----------------------